OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-07.md

 ## Mark 7:30

-She went home and found her child lying on the bed, and the demon gone.
+She went home and found her child lying on the bed, and the demon had departed.

 ---